 Home Improvement

-uPVC Door Lock Mechanism Broken?
-Here’s What to Do!
 Do you have a lock that needs to be replaced?
 Or you need to put up brand new doors and locks in your house?

 If you answered “Yes” to one of these questions, then this post is for you.
 This task isn’t a complicated one.
 Measuring and buying the right size mortice lock is important and can be done by you, regardless of whether a professional locksmith will come to do the actual work.

 This article concerns anyone who wants to know how to measure a mortice lock.
 Keep reading to learn about the importance of mortice lock sizes and dimensions and how to adequately take them down.
+But first, let’s start with answering…

 Regardless of the type of mortice lock, or any other type of lock for that matter, they all have different lengths and depths.
 This means that you can never be 100% sure that a certain lock will fit effortlessly into your door.
-That’s why measuring the door and the lock’s dimensions are crucial to getting the right lock and installing it the right way without risking damaging the door.
+That’s why measuring the door and the lock’s dimensions is crucial for getting the right lock and installing it the right way without risking damaging the door.

 One thing that most people forget to take into account is whether the doors’ lock will be on the right or the left.
 The good thing about mortice locks is that they are reversible so the doors’ orientation doesn’t matter.